Kenya unfortunately has the biggest urban slum in Africa.

 colonial army build their small huts in what is today known as the Kibera Slums.

-The slum population continues to grow,
+The slums in Kenya population continues to grow.

 for better livelihoods in the larger cities, away from their